 - There’s a very real danger of your dog ingesting intestinal parasites like hookworms or ringworms, which contaminate the grass.

 - There are also hazardous germs from other dogs’ fecal residues to contend with.

-Whenever your dog tries to nibble on grass, use distraction.
+Whenever your dog tries to nibble on grass, use a distraction.
 Guide him away from the problem area while rewarding your dog with a treat as he follows.
 This will teach him that if he avoids eating grass, he gets a yummy treat.

 Dogs who respond well to verbal commands will just need a simple “heel” command to stop.
 You can then distract from the action of eating grass.

-Giving your dog treats and rewards for good behaviour is called positive reinforcement.
+Giving your dog treats and rewards for good behavior is called positive reinforcement.
 But there is also another technique called negative reinforcement.
 This is a technique we do not recommend, and for good reason.

 Negative reinforcement works like this.
-You spraying your dog with a water sprayer every time he attempts to eat grass.
+You spray your dog with a water sprayer every time he attempts to eat grass.
 This gives your dog an unpleasant consequence to his actions.
 The idea is, if done regularly, your dog will eventually learn to avoid such actions.

 Please don’t ever try this potentially disastrous method!

-Using negative reinforcement sounds like a good idea in theory, but it mostly backfires, big time.
+Using negative reinforcement sounds like a good idea in theory, but it mostly backfires big time.